CAFAudit/audit-service/caf-audit-service-client/README.md

 ## Usage

 This project builds a Java library that can be used to make calls to the Audit Web Service.
-The library should take a dependency on `caf-audit-client` using the following Maven coordinates:
+The library should take a dependency on `caf-audit-service-client` using the following Maven coordinates:

 	<dependency>
 		<groupId>com.github.cafaudit</groupId>
-		<artifactId>caf-audit-client</artifactId>
+		<artifactId>caf-audit-service-client</artifactId>
 		<version>3.0.0</version>
 	</dependency>